henkexbg/gallery-api/README.md

 - Users, along with their passwords and roles
 - Directories that a certain role should have access to
 - For video transcoding, the external binary needs to be specified (such as ffmpeg)
-- Images are resized in Java code per default, and does not need an external binary.
-For those who wish, an implementation that uses ImageMagick also exists
+- Images are resized in ImageMagick by default.
+There is also a native resize method that does not require ImageMagick

-The directories and sub-directories will then be made available by directly accessing the URL for that directory.
+The directories and subdirectories will then be made available by directly accessing the URL for that directory.
 The URL may differ between users as it depends on the role configuration, see below.

 The exact configuration will be given further down along with JSON responses, but a high level example of the app functionality follows: